grame-cncm/faustwebsite/src/doc/manual/src/overview.md

-README.md              : instructions on how to build and install Faust syntax-highlighting/   : support for syntax highlighting for several editors tests/                 : various tests tools/                 : tools to produce audio applications and plugins windows/               : Windows related ressources
+README.md              : instructions on how to build and install Faust syntax-highlighting/   : support for syntax highlighting for several editors tests/                 : various tests tools/                 : tools to produce audio applications and plug-ins windows/               : Windows related ressources
 ```